OpenDive/Sui-Unity-SDK/README.md

 ### License ###

-Sui-Unity-SDK is released under the Apache 2.0 license.
+Sui-Unity-SDK is released under the MIT license.
 [See LICENSE](https://github.com/OpenDive/Sui-Unity-SDK/LICENSE) for details.